kodecocodes/swift-algorithm-club/Egg Drop Problem/README.markdown

 First, we set base cases:
 1) If there's only one egg, it takes as many attempts as number of floors
-2) If there's are two eggs and one floor, it takes one attempt
+2) If there are two eggs and one floor, it takes one attempt

 ```swift
 for var floorNumber in (0..<(numberOfFloors+1)){